The Big Apple Softball League is rooted in LGBT history!

 In the late 1960's and early 1970's other cities around the country and Canada had also formed softball leagues.
 They either joined municipal leagues in their home cities or arranged pick-up games amongst themselves.
 In 1977 the bar owner of the San Francisco Badlands Bar together with Chuck Dima and other NY bar owners arranged to send the New York Ramrod team to San Francisco to play a three game series in what was called, and what has now become, the first Gay World Series.
 It also trumpeted the beginning of what is now the North American Gay Amateur Athletic Alliance (NAGAAA) World Series.
 Leagues from cities in Los Angeles, San Francisco, New York, Milwaukee, Toronto joined together to help form NAGAAA.
 From this modest beginning NAGAAA has now grown to 680 teams in over 37 leagues across North America and is comprised of over 10,000 men and women.

 The Big Apple Softball League has also seen growth from its twelve team 130 - 150 member beginnings in 1977.
+In 2009, BASL introduced the Women's Division, which has now blossomed into two divisions, Mousseau (named after Jody Mousseau - longtime player and board member) and Green-Batten (named after Cynthia Green and Scott Batten - who both helped in the development of all-female teams prior to the creation of the Women's Division).
 Today the league has grown to 700 members on over 35 teams.
-The original MCAA two division structure has now grown to six divisions and includes two women's division.
 The league has also expanded from playing on one small field at one location to over twelve fields at five different locations.

 We recall Fred Howell who once played in the San Francisco league who was instrumental in helping to create the MCAA back in 1976 and 1977.
 It was his contact with the S.F.
 Badlands Bar owner that began a connection between New York and San Francisco.